Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

+Here, we have continued to neglect the small corrections $\delta K_0$.
 As with the undistorted case, the corrections to the anisotropic couplings $J_{\pm\pm}$ and $J_{z\pm}$ are predicted to be small.
+They have also been neglected in the following.
 The evolution of the ferromagnetic corrections with distortion are shown in Fig.~\ref{fig:trigcoup}.
 For $\Delta_2 < 0$, the ratio $\delta J_z / \delta J_{xy}> 1$ is, in principle, unbounded (and should increase continuously with trigonal distortion).
 For $\Delta_2 > 0$ the degree of anisotropy is restricted, because the distortion-induced effects are bounded $1/4 \lesssim J_z/J_{xy} <1$.
 The lower bound is reached for large $\Delta_2$, where the orbital moment is quenched, thus restoring the full degeneracy of the $S = 3/2$ states.
-However, a low-energy model including only the lowest doublet would no longer be sufficient, so this limit does not represent a physically sensible model.
-In terms of global coordinates, the trigonal distortion primarily introduces off-diagonal couplings, where $\Delta_2 <0$ tends to be associated with $\delta \Gamma,\delta \Gamma^\prime < 0$, and vice versa.
+As discussed above, a low-energy model including only the lowest doublet would no longer be sufficient, so this limit does not represent a physically sensible model.
+In terms of global cubic coordinates [Fig.~\ref{fig:trigcoup}(b)], the trigonal distortion primarily introduces off-diagonal couplings, where $\Delta_2 <0$ tends to be associated with $\delta \Gamma,\delta \Gamma^\prime < 0$, and vice versa.

 To explore the exchange contributions from (downfolded) $d$-$d$ hopping, we recomputed the couplings using exact diagonalization with significant distortion $\Delta_2/\lambda = \pm 0.5$ to emphasize the effects.
 Results are shown in Fig.~\ref{fig:trigcouplings} for the choice $t_1 = |t_3|/4, t_4 =t_5= -|t_3|/4, t_6 = +0.1$ eV, which is compatible with the {\it ab-initio} estimates.
 In Fig.~\ref{fig:trigcouplings}(e,f) and (k,l), we also show the effect of corrections $\delta J$.
 The results are as follow: